zozajet/jetvoice/README.md

 # How to setup
-Make a copy of .env.example to .env, then set environment variables
+Copy .env.example to .env, then set environment variables

 ## set .env
 ```bash
 OPENAI_API_KEY="Place you openai api key here"